Work as an activity, not as a place to go

 Why should you offer flexible working arrangements?

-Boston College Center for Work & Family has conducted a study of the flexible working arrangements in six large companies and concluded the following:
+Boston College Center for Work & Family has conducted a study of the flexible working in six large companies and concluded the following:

 - 70% of managers and 87% of employees reported that working a flexible arrangement had a positive or very positive impact on productivity;